 If you had to pick one recipe to show off what Cook.
 Nourish.
 Glow. is all about, which one would it be?

 That is such a hard questions as there are 120 recipes and I love them all!
 Perhaps the Leeks with Steamed Egg, Tarragon and Tabasco as I make that at least once a week.

 What advice would you give to someone looking to eat more healthily?

 Start cooking, even if it’s just one meal a day.
-But use food in its most natural form and make the entire meal from scratch.
+Try to use food in its most unprocessed form and make the entire meal from scratch.

 Do you come from a long line of great cooks or are you the first passionate foodie in your family?

 My mum is an excellent cook, she is great at throwing dinner parties, making up amazing salads and she always presents things beautifully.
 But she is more of a traditional cook.
 I am far less skilled and far lazier than her!

 Here at The Happy Foodie, we’re somewhat obsessed with cookbooks.
 Can you tell us a bit about your favourites?

 I’m also obsessed with cookbooks and it’s a dream come true that I actually have my own!
 I love Nigel Slater.
 The way he writes about food is exquisite and he always makes me want to stop whatever I’m doing and get in the kitchen.
 I also love Jamie Oliver.